Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Algoritmo para encontrar la distancia más corta entre dos líneas paralelas) **Algorithm to find the shortest distance between two parallel lines**: there is an algorithm to find this distance based on algebra in the rectangular coordinate system.

+(Medición indirecta)
+**Indirect measurement**: a way to measure lengths that can't be accessed directly (lengths to places that are unreachable), using triangle similarity.
+For example, this can serve to measure lengths such as the width of a river, or the height of a tall building.
+It's an algorithm.